sinedied/genaiscript-talk/slides.md

 - Built-in prompts, tools, agents and helpers

 <!--
-GenAIScript is a Open Source JS toolbox for GenAI that helps you get productive with it, allowing you to create even agents to do complex tasks for you, as simple as writing a script.
+GenAIScript is a Open Source JS toolbox for GenAI, allowing you to create even agents to do complex tasks for you, as simple as writing a script.

 It's really meant to be a developer tool and works best when it's used within a project repository.

 But really instead of telling you about its extensive set of features, let's see it in action.

-## PR reviewer: 5min
+## Issue reviewer: 6min
-- Open `pr-describe.genai.js`
+- Open `issue-review.genai.js`
   * Here I've created a new GenAIScript.
   * The first thing you may have noticed is this `.genai.js` extension:
   * This is what enables the GenAIScript environment.
 It works with TS and you can use ES Modules.
-  * Now let's start with the prompt: I want to build a script that will help me review PRs, by describing what's in the PR.
+  * Now let's start with the prompt: I want to build a script that will help me review issues.
-  * `pr_prompt` explain the prompt
-  * `pr_def` to define the GIT_DIFF
-  * `pr_changes` to get the git changes

-- Test it: stage some changes
-  * Explain how to run or debug the script
-  * Show the chat panel

-- Now, we want this script to run on my GH repo, so I created a GH Action.
-  * I won't dive too much into the details, but the important parts here are:
-    - The action is triggered on PR events
-    - It runs the script using `npx` and the genaiscript CLI
-    - It uses the `GITHUB_TOKEN` and the permissions to update the PR
-  * Open the PR in the repo and show the results

-## Issue reviewer: 3min
-- Open `issue-review.genai.js`
   * `issue_prompt` explain the prompt
   * `issue_def` to define the title/body
+  * Here comes usually the difficult part: how to give the AI model the proper context so that it can do its job?
   * `issue_github` to get the issue
   * `issue_script` to set the meta

-- What other meta and config settings can be useful?
+- Explain how to run or debug the script, then run the script

+- Now, I want this script to run on my GH repo, so I created a GH Action.
+  * I won't dive too much into the details, but the important parts here are:
+    - The action is triggered on issue events
+    - It runs the script using `npx` and the genaiscript CLI
+    - It uses the `GITHUB_TOKEN` and the permissions to create a comment
+  * Open the issue in the repo and show the results

 - Run the script
   * Show the extension panel